StuMason/smartco/ADR/adr-001-laravel-smoke.md

 ### Laravel + Lambda

-At a team, we would like to experiment with a Laravel application which uses API Gateway + Lambda, rather than ECS Fargate (Docker) to process client requests. _This would be very similar to Laravels “Vapour” offering._
+As a team, we would like to experiment with a Laravel application which uses API Gateway + Lambda, rather than ECS Fargate (Docker) to process client requests. _This would be very similar to Laravels “Vapour” offering._

 What we are looking for here is a clear explanation from you on how you would approach this, and what the benefits and drawbacks are, as well as any other considerations you would make.